Ezequiel Tovar Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in MLB.
+- The pitching staff for the Royals has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.08).
+- The Royals have a 5.07 team ERA that ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to rank 15th in baseball in home runs allowed (65 total, 1.1 per game).
+- The Royals rank 14th in baseball in home runs given up (65 total, 1.1 per game).

-- Lynch (0-0) takes the mound for the Royals to make his second start this season.
+- Singer makes the start for the Royals, his 12th of the season.
+He is 3-4 with a 7.12 ERA and 49 strikeouts in 54 1/3 innings pitched.

-- His most recent appearance came on Sunday against the Washington Nationals, when the left-hander tossed 5 1/3 innings, surrendering two earned runs while allowing five hits.
+- In his last appearance on Saturday, May 27 against the Washington Nationals, the right-hander tossed five innings, giving up two earned runs while surrendering four hits.

+- The 26-year-old has an ERA of 7.12, with 8.1 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .295 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.